 4.2.7.4.1 Differential reflectivity

 Differential reflectivity is a product that is associated with polarimetric meteorological radars, and is a ratio of the reflected horizontal and vertical power returns.
-Among other things, it is a good indicator of drop shape.
-In turn the shape is a good estimate of average drop size.
+Among other things, it is a good indicator of particle shape.
+In turn the shape is a good estimate of average particle size.